Today’s the first day of summer. Do you know how full your reservoir is?

 Grey borders mark the maximum capacity of each reservoir, while the blue shows fluctuating storage levels over time.
 All reservoirs are scaled relative to maximum storage capacity (with the largest — Shasta Lake — at 30 pixels).
 Click on each reservoir to see the change in capacity since 2010, and view changing percentages over time by mousing over the reservoir pop-out to the left of the chart.

-The less-good news: California’s drought ain’t over yet.
-Many of the smaller reservoirs in the south are still below half capacity, and the Sierra snowpack is only about 70 percent of average (as measured since 2003), according to NOAA’s SNODAS model.
+The less-good news: California still hasn’t shaken it’s long-running drought.
+Many of the smaller reservoirs in the south remain below half capacity, and the Sierra snowpack is less than 20 percent of its historical average, (as measured since 2003), according to NOAA’s SNODAS model.

 The following graph, produced by data journalist David Kroodsma, uses figures from the National Snow and Ice Data Center to show the estimated volume of water in California’s snowpack on a given day as compared to a ten-year average (since 2003).
 At the end of March 2011, the state’s snowpack held more than 37 million acre-feet of water.
 But by the end of March 2015, there was only about one million acre-feet, or 8 percent the historical average, the lowest on record.
-This year, however, after a wet January, snowpack levels were roughly back to average.
+This year, snowpack levels have risen but are still far below average as California head’s into another long, hot summer.

 Major Bay Area water sources